I didn’t win but it’s all good.

 Mortifying when I try to give her a hug in public.

-And a definite deal breaker if said hug is given with loud kissy
+And a definite deal breaker if the said hug is given with loud kissy

 But this is the thing I want her to know.

-I don’t remember any of the myriad of embarrassing things my
+I don’t remember any of the myriads of embarrassing things my

 parents did when I was a teen.